-Cite this page: Lipid (steroid, lipoid) cell tumor.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/ovarytumorlipid.html.
-Accessed October 25th, 2016.
+Cite this page: Ehdaivand S Lipid (steroid, lipoid) cell tumor.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/ovarytumorlipid.html.
+Accessed September 21st, 2021.

 - Any age, usually associated with virilizing syndrome (defeminization and amenorrhea)